Joshua-Augment/rhf-modular-wrapper/README.md

   <DropzoneUploader label="Example Uploader" name="uploader" />
 ```

+### List

+There are three types of lists available, Basic List, Template Lists, and Table Lists

+#### Basic List <FormList />
+A Basic List is generated using Bootstrap Row and Col elements.
+Just add the list of items via the item prop and you're good to go

+#### Template List <FormList />
+Using the same method as the Basic List, you can also add in a template via the bodyTemplate prop.
+The template can be constructed via standard DOM or React elements, and add the prop "data-name" to link an element (a div would suffice) to an input (set via the `items` props).
+To add an index, just add the data-index props and the index will be injected as a child of the element.
+For Adding or Removing rows, use `data-add` and `data-remove` respectively.
+Two props are injected into these elements, one is the `onClick` handler that would handle adding/removing the rows.
+Another prop given is `isEnd` prop, if true means the list cannot handle further clicks.
+You may use this to style the prop accordingly (active/disabled etc)

+#### TableList <TableList />

+Tablelist operates the same as <FormList />, with the exception that the inputs are generated as a table Element. a `headerTemplate` and `footerTemplate` prop is available to generate your own Header / Footer for the Table.

 ### Checkbox
 To use checkboxes, similar to native use include a name prop and value prop.